kindness. comfort. compassion.

 Local Organizations & Support

-OASIS is a large Senior Center dedicated to meeting the needs of all seniors and their families.
+Oasis is a large senior center in Newport Beach dedicated to meeting the needs of all seniors and their families.
 Many educational, recreational, cultural and social services are offered, aimed at helping older adults live an enriched, active and independent life.
-The Center is owned and operated by the City of Newport Beach and is staffed by a core of professionals who are responsible for planning classes and activities, working with seniors in developing new and exciting programs, providing support services and counseling, and helping family members who are concerned about their parents.
+The center is owned and operated by the City of Newport Beach and is staffed by a core of professionals who are responsible for planning classes and activities, working with seniors in developing new and exciting programs, providing support services and counseling, and helping family members who are concerned about their parents.
+Check out Oasis’s July 2019 newsletter, to see the wealth of incredible activities and services they offer our 65+ and elderly community here in Newport.

 Founded in 1975, Laguna Beach Seniors was one of the first senior service nonprofits in Orange County.
-Since 2009, our home has been the Susi Q, a warm and welcoming center where our fastest-growing demographic is living it up and finding the help they need.
+Since 2009, Laguna Beach Seniors’ home has been the Susi Q, a warm and welcoming center in downtown Laguna, where our fastest-growing demographic is living it up and finding the help they need.
 The Susi Q also is the heart of an ambitious vision called Lifelong Laguna: a community and a nonprofit working together to make the town we love a better place for the rest of our lives.
+You can read more about the Susi Q and the services they offer our Laguna Beach community here.

 The Coral Tree